 This is the actual structure of the generator which holds all the parts in place.

 The working of a generator is very complex but what we have explained in this article is the main crux of it.
-It is basically all the information you need if you just need to run a generator at home.
+It is basically all the information you need if you just need to run at home.
 However, be very careful around generators.
 They handle huge amounts of power which are potentially dangerous for you.
 Call in an electrician or some other expert if something goes wrong.
 Good luck!